n0sync/fphysics/README.md

 ## Contributing

-We welcome all contributions — from adding new formulas to refining documentation.
+I welcome all contributions — from adding new formulas to refining documentation.

 1. **Fork** the repository
 2. **Create** a feature branch